 Goodfellow Lawn: There is a large open lawn great for small parties or weddings.
 There is a wood BBQ or two propane grills available to rent.

 Roosevelt Suite (ADA): The suite is available for group overnight rental.
 The suite has a restroom and shower, a vanity/makeup desk, a small refrigerator, microwave, and kitchen counter with cabinets.

 Group: Day Use Areas

-Day Use ramada reservation can be made by calling the park directly.
-Cost to reserve is $40.00 and a $5.00 non-refundable reservation fee.
+Day-use ramada reservation can be made by calling the park directly.
+The cost to reserve it is $40.00.

 Cypress Group Ramada: 20x30 ramada with picnic tables and BBQ grills available on a first-come, first served basis.

-10x10 Ramadas: 3 ramadas with a picnic table and BBQ grill are available on a first-come, first served basis.
+10x10 Ramadas: Three ramadas with a picnic table and BBQ grill are available on a first-come, first served basis.
 No reservations.

 Many unsheltered picnic tables are located throughout the park for your enjoyment.

 Many different birds species visit the park including an active community of hummingbirds depending on the season.
 Please ask for a park bird list when paying your fee at the entrance station.
 Deer, rabbits, and javelina also inhabit the park.